-These differences are displayed yet more clearly in the bottom row of the table, which shows the discrimination law is associated with smaller increases in unemployment among older workers relative to younger workers.
+These differences are displayed yet more clearly in the bottom row of the table, which shows the difference-in-differences estimates.
+In these figures a negative value indicates that the stronger age discrimination law is associated with smaller increases in unemployment among older workers relative to younger workers.
 For men, therefore, we see that during the Great Recession the line is almost always in negative territory, although often not by much.
 Subsequent to the Great Recession, however, the evidence is even less clear.
 And for women the sharpest result appears to be for the period after the Great Recession, during which the stronger age discrimination protection is associated with higher relative unemployment of older workers.